 - Avoiding unnecessary re-renders in deeply nested components.

-Why use UseMemo?
+Why use UseMemo react hooks?

 - Optimize Expensive Computations: If your component performs heavy calculations,